Jan Peerce: Recordings

 Among the operas Peerce recorded commercially for RCA Victor were Verdi's Rigoletto in 1950 with Leonard Warren singing the title role, Erna Berger, and Nan Merriman, Bizet's Carmen in 1951 with Risë Stevens in the title role, Licia Albanese, and Robert Merrill, and also Donizetti's Lucia di Lammermoor in 1957 with Roberta Peters, Philip Maero, and Giorgio Tozzi and Ariadne auf Naxos, with Leonie Rysanek, Sena Jurinac, Roberta Peters, and Walter Berry, conducted also by Erich Leinsdorf.
 Several opera excerpt albums with Peerce were released by RCA Victor as well including Samson et Dalila with Risë Stevens and Madama Butterfly with Licia Albanese.
 Many broadcasts of performances from the Metropolitan opera and other houses with Peerce have been released on LP and CD as well.
 Peerce later recorded several operas and oratorios for Vanguard Records, a good majority of them Handelian.

 For Westminster Records in 1961, Peerce again recorded Fidelio opposite Sena Jurinac and Beethoven's oratorio Christ on the Mount of Olives with Maria Stader; for Columbia Records he sang the title role in a 1963 recording of selections from Sigmund Romberg's The Student Prince, opposite Roberta Peters, and also featuring Giorgio Tozzi.
 Peerce's final religious, pop, and recital albums from the late 1960s through 1980 were released by Vanguard.

 Peerce's best-selling record was his 1945 RCA Victor recording of "Bluebird of Happiness" (music by Sandor Harmati, lyrics by Edward Heyman and Harry Parr-Davies).
 It became his "signature tune" and he recorded it at least three times for RCA Victor.
 As of the late 1970s, it remained among the all-time best selling recordings by opera and concert singers.
-Bluebird was second in sales only to Enrico Caruso's 1918 recording of George M. Cohan's "Over There".
+According to Peerce and his collaborator in his memoirs, Bluebird was second in sales only to Enrico Caruso's 1918 recording of George M. Cohan's "Over There".
+Estimated sales of the Caruso recording by discographer John R. Bolig indicate, however, that the 1918 disc was not among the top-selling operatic recordings of the Victor Talking Machine Company.
 Peerce titled his 1976 autobiography The Bluebird of Happiness: The Memoirs of Jan Peerce.